-- Do not walk on the power cord or allow anything to rest on it. - Do not spill anything on the system.
-The best way to avoid spills is to avoid eating and drinking near your system. - Some products have a replaceable CMOS battery on the system board.
+- Do not walk on the power cord or allow anything to rest on it. - Do not spill anything on the notebook.
+The best way to avoid spills is to avoid eating and drinking near your notebook. - Some products have a replaceable CMOS battery on the system board.
 There is a danger of explosion if the CMOS battery is replaced incorrectly.
 Replace the battery with the same or equivalent type recommended by the manufacturer.
 Dispose of batteries according to the manufacturer's instructions. - When the notebook is turned off, a small amount of electrical current still flows through the notebook.
-To avoid electrical shock, always unplug all power cables and modem cables from the wall outlets before cleaning the system. - Unplug the system from the wall outlet and refer servicing to qualified personnel if: - The power cord or plug is damaged. - Liquid has been spilled into the system. - The system does not operate properly when the operating instructions are followed. - The system was dropped or the cabinet is damaged. - The system performance changes.
+To avoid electrical shock, always unplug all power cables and modem cables from the wall outlets before cleaning the notebook. - Unplug the notebook from the wall outlet and refer servicing to qualified personnel if: - The power cord or plug is damaged. - Liquid has been spilled into the notebook. - The notebook does not operate properly when the operating instructions are followed. - The notebook was dropped or the cabinet is damaged. - The notebook performance changes.